Discover the difference.

 https://pmc.ncbi.nlm.nih.gov/articles/PMC7956298

-This academic review describes how topically-applied probiotic strain Bifidobacterium longum has been shown to cosmetically improve human skin (e.g. enhance appearance, reduce moisture loss) while in a deactivated state (postbiotic, not live/active).
+This academic review describes how topically-applied probiotic strain Bifidobacterium longum has been shown to cosmetically improve human skin (e.g. enhance appearance, reduce moisture loss) while in a deactivated state (postbiotic).

 April 2023 - Clinical Observation (University-Industry Collaborative Study)